Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 actually, from the point of view of the process, manual tests can also be considered part of the automation, just a slow, unreliable part implemented in wetware:
-_from a programmer's point of view, the user is a peripheral that types when you issue a read request._ (P. Williams).
+_from a programmer’s point of view, the user is a peripheral that types when you issue a read request._ (P. Williams).